 Speak to your boss about your resignation and notice period directly, even if you have emailed and given them a hard copy of your letter.
 This shows respect toward their role in your professional development and also ensures that they can act on the information quickly.
 Speaking to your manager in person gives them a chance to explain company exit procedures and provides you with the opportunity to ask them questions.

-If you've always been dedicated to the company and were regarded as an asset to its success, then it may be hard for your employer to let you go.
+If you have always been dedicated to the company and were regarded as an asset to its success, then it may be hard for your employer to let you go.
 They may want to keep you and offer you a pay raise or bonus or try to make enhancements to your contract.
-At this point, evaluate the counteroffer carefully and avoid making hasty decisions.
+At this point, evaluate the counter-offer carefully and avoid making hasty decisions.
 Analyse all options and select what works best for you.

 6. Be confident